BibaPutt/Mobile-Rag/README.md

 2. For each option in 'solutions', ensure it is purely grounded within its respective category resources.
 Do not intermingle clinical instructions of separate categories into a single option.
 You must explicitly organize solutions based on their respective guideline book categories.

 *** STRICT GROUNDING DIRECTIVES (FORCE EMPTINESS) ***
-* FORCE EMPTINESS: If the RAG retrieved chunks are empty, do not contain matching guidelines, or say "No relevant document guidelines available in local RAG", you MUST set the 'solutions' list to [] and set 'session_notes' to exactly: "your documents doesnt have the relateddocuments".
+* FORCE EMPTINESS: If the RAG retrieved chunks are empty, do not contain matching guidelines, or say "No relevant document guidelines available in local RAG", you MUST set the 'solutions' list to [] and set 'session_notes' to exactly: "your documents don't have the related documents".
 * Never cite documents or pages outside of the retrieved_chunks context.
 """
 ```